csimpkins/python-course/slides/modules-programs.md

 - packages, and
 - scripts.

-We’ve already used some modules, now we’ll learn what they are, how they’re orgainized in packages, and how to write Python programs that can be run on their own, not just entered in the Python command shell.
+We've already used some modules, now we'll learn what they are, how they're orgainized in packages, and how to write Python programs that can be run on their own, not just entered in the Python command shell.

 # Modules